NiMlr/pyfunctionbases/README.md

 </p>

 and returns a multi-dimensional array of shape `(num_samples, degree+1, ..., degree+1)`, where `degree`
 is the cardinality of the one-dimensional bases omitting a constant function.
+The following picture shows the two-dimensional case.

 <p align="center">
 <img width="399" height="323" src="https://user-images.githubusercontent.com/39880630/56447919-80e82b80-630b-11e9-92bd-6d81b0d78946.png">